tiffanyadu/100-days-of-code-2/log.md

 - Finished building song app to have song details render to page when you select a song

 **Thoughts:** Not too bad.
 Think I'm getting the hang of it because I was able to pass the coding challenge at the end of this section on the first try without any help, but I could definitely use more practice!

+### Day 75: February 28, 2019

+**Today's Progress:** Almost done with section 14 of the Modern React with Redux course by Stephen Grider on Udemy and began building another simple app to help me better understand Redux.
+My progress:

+- Learned about the JSONPlaceholder API, which is similar to Faker and has placeholder content to use
+- Quickly reviewed and set up boilerplate for a React/Redux app
+- Learned that actions must be plain objects and cannot make requests to APIs, which is the reason why we need Redux-Thunk

+**Thoughts:** Wow, he went through that boilerplate creation pretty quickly.
+Somehow it feels more unfamiliar with Redux and having to create actions and reducers right off the bat.
+I guess it just takes time and practice, so I need to push through this!